 Sanctions are designed to be educational and depend on the nature of the violation.
 Sanctions can include:

 - Warning.
 Notice to the student that continuation or repetition of specified conduct may be cause for other disciplinary action.

 - Reprimand.
-Notice to the student in writing that officially recognizes a violation of the standards of student conduct or campus rules.
+Notice to the student in writing that officially recognizes a violation of the Student Code of Conduct or campus rules.
 The reprimand admonishes the student to avoid future infractions in order to avoid additional formal action.

 - Probation.
-An official disciplinary action which returns the offender to the college community on a promise of appropriate future behavior.
+An official disciplinary action that returns the offender to the college community on a promise of appropriate future behavior.
 Any violation of this promise mandates formal action.

 - Social Suspension.
 Social suspension limits a student’s attendance on campus to scheduled classroom hours.
 Other privileges can be set forth in the Notice of Social Suspension for a specified period of time.
 The imposition of social suspension involves notification in writing of the reason for a social suspension to the student(s) or president of the student organization involved.

 - Disciplinary Suspension.
-Disciplinary suspension follows an investigation and determination of responsibility based on due process procedures (see 5012.5).
+The disciplinary suspension follows an investigation and determination of responsibility based on due process procedures (see AP 5520).
 It shall be utilized by the Superintendent- President, appropriate administrator, or other staff members designated by the Superintendent-President, upon Students for violations of the Student Code of Conduct when other corrective measures have failed or the seriousness of the situation warrants such action.

 - Restitution.
 Reimbursement for damage or for misappropriation of property.
 Reimbursement may take the form of appropriate service to repair or otherwise compensate for damage.

 Can I appeal a disciplinary sanction imposed by the Hearing Officer?